 Once a county executive committee files an appointment of campaign treasurer, the committee's campaign treasurer must begin filing reports of contributions and expenditures.
-The treasurer should be aware of the first filing deadline that will arise after the appointment of campaign treasurer is filed.
+The treasurer

 FORMS

 Forms applicable to a county executive committee are found on the Commission's website at www.ethics.state.tx.us.
 To appoint a campaign treasurer, use the Appointment of A Campaign Treasurer By A County Executive Committee Form (Form CECTA).
 To file a campaign finance report on paper, use the County Executive Committee Campaign Finance Report Form (Form CEC).
 To file the report electronically, follow the instructions in the software for filing a CEC Report.